PMontoliuRico/argocd/README.md

 Secondly, once Kubernetes is running we’ll need to install and configure ArgoCD.
 For this, here you can find the link to the official ArgoCD documentation, which outlines the basic setup steps: https://argo-cd.readthedocs.io/en/stable/getting_started/

-Once we got ready our environment we can start coding.
+Once you got ready your environment you can start coding.

 ## Code